nanotee/nvim-lua-guide/README.md

 #### Caveats

-**WARNING**: The following section if based on a few experiments I did.
+**WARNING**: The following section is based on a few experiments I did.
 The docs don't seem to mention this behavior and I haven't checked the source code to verify my claims.
 **TODO**: Can anyone confirm this?

 If you've only ever dealt with options using the `:set` command, the behavior of some options might surprise you.

-Essentially, options can either be global, local to a buffer/window, or have both a global AND a local value.
+Essentially, options can either be global, local to a buffer/window, or have both a global **and** a local value.

 The `:setglobal` command sets the global value of an option.
 The `:setlocal` command sets the local value of an option.
-The `:set` command sets the global AND local value of an option.
+The `:set` command sets the global **and** local value of an option.

 Here's a handy table from `:help :setglobal`: